kentfuji/NeuralEmbedding/README.md

 python classify.py
 ```
 to conduct classification on ModelNet 40 dataset.
 Please download the [data](https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip), and modify the DATA_DIR and SAVE_DIR to the preferred locations.
 Please modify both train_files.txt and test_files.txt to only include file names without the extension, e.g. ply_data_train0

 and run
 ```
 python segment.py
 ```
 to conduct segmentation on ShapeNet Parts dataset.
 Please download the [data](https://shapenet.cs.stanford.edu/ericyi/shapenetcore_partanno_v0.zip) and do the same as above.

+Preprocessing data into ELM requires memory space.
+We recommend splitting the data files into smaller batches if the processing fails.

 ## Citation
 Please cite the following paper: